 Brought to you by our Partners at College Ave Student Loans

-The hunt for a temporary summer position can seem like an intimidating task.
+Figuring out how to find a summer job can seem like an intimidating task.
 However, if you explore your resources and keep an open mind, it can be a great chance to try something new and earn some extra cash.
 Our partners at College Ave Student Loans put together a few tips to help you get started.

-1. Think about the type of summer job you want.
+1. Think about how to find a summer job that you want.

 2. Begin your search as soon as possible.